tasdevani21/Microsoft-Fabric-workload-development-sample/tools/DevGatewayContainer/README.md

 - Docker
 - Docker Compose

 > For developers using Apple Silicon processors(M-Series), make sure you enable `Use Rosetta for x86/amd64 on Apple Silicon` in Docker.
+See [here](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) for more details.

 ## Getting Started